 Facing drug abuse can make it easier to tackle the problems that lead to it.
 Past trauma, unhappiness, or anything else that led you to abuse drugs can be addressed in comprehensive addiction treatment.

 Long-term Adjunctive Benzodiazepines May Not Improve Outcomes in Bipolar Disorder.
-Mayo Foundation for Medical Education and Research (MFMER). from https://www.mayoclinic.org/medical-professionals/psychiatry-psychology/news/long-term-adjunctive-benzodiazepines-may-not-improve-outcomes-in-bipolar-disorder/mac-20430376
+Mayo Foundation for Medical Education and Research (MFMER).
+Retrieved February 2019 from from https://www.mayoclinic.org/medical-professionals/psychiatry-psychology/news/long-term-adjunctive-benzodiazepines-may-not-improve-outcomes-in-bipolar-disorder/mac-20430376

 (June 2017).
 The Challenge of Synthetic Drugs in East and South-East Asia.
-United Nations Office on Drugs and Crime (UNODC). from https://www.unodc.org/documents/scientific/Trends_and_Patterns_of_ATS_and_NPS_2017.pdf
+United Nations Office on Drugs and Crime (UNODC).
+Retrieved February 2019 from from https://www.unodc.org/documents/scientific/Trends_and_Patterns_of_ATS_and_NPS_2017.pdf